 Jardin du Luxembourg

-Our Favorite Latin Quarter Sites/Cafes/ Brasseries/ Restaurants
+Our Favorite Latin Quarter Sites, Cafés, Brasseries & Restaurants

-Most Parisians feel this public square is the heart of the Latin Quarter.
+- Place Saint-Michel: Most Parisians feel this public square is the heart of the Latin Quarter.

-Famous eatery of Hemmingway, Picasso, and Camus!
+- Le Deux Magots Café: Famous eatery of Hemingway, Picasso, and Camus!

 - Le Dôme Café: Relaxed, upscale café with white linens serving oysters and seafood!